sunshroom/sunshroom.com/contents/development/index.md

 In the middle of the 2000s I discovered [WordPress](http://wordpress.org) and began to teach myself PHP and MySQL on my own time.
 With my newfound skills I built a niche market [music distribution platform](#ektoplazm).
 I left the corporate world for higher education but continued to work on my own projects, learning new skills as I went along, particularly when scaling my web site with [Nginx](#nginx).

-After [graduating from university in 2011](/biography#education) my interest in web technology was rekindled and I began the long process of updating my skills and workflow for the new decade.
+After [graduating from university in 2011](/biography#education) my interest in web technology was rekindled and I began updating my skills and workflow for the new decade.

 ## Projects